entrifis/gustav/README.md

 - If it's missing or lacks the section `WORK TO BE DONE`, I'll ask you structured questions:
   1. *What topic do you want me to do preliminary analysis on?*
-  2. *Do you want a DESIGN section in the PRD?* (skipped for Spike tickets)
+  2. *Do you want a DESIGN section in the PRD?*
   3. *Which apps/repos should I strictly work on?*
   4. *What is the work to be done?*

 Each answer updates the PRD accordingly.
-If JIRA tickets exist, I reference the `00_jira-tickets.md` content.

 ➡️ **Output:** Updated or newly created `01_prd.md`